Truth delivered daily

 Pfizer’s vaccine provides 95% efficacy against COVID-19 at the one-week mark after the second dose, the company reported to the FDA.

-What do we know about the safety of the proposed vaccines?
+What do we know about the safety of the mRNA vaccines?

 An independent data monitoring committee found Pfizer’s drug met its safety requirements during the trial of more than 43,000 participants.
 Reactions were “mostly mild to moderate, and with less frequency and severity in adults >55 yrs than in younger adults,” according to the data Pfizer submitted.
 “There were no other specific safety concerns identified in subgroup analyses by age, race, ethnicity, medical comorbidities or prior SARS-CoV-2 infection.”